PinkDexo/em-documentation/pages/14.using-with-thunder/docs.md

 1. Install the Thunder distribution
 2. Copy modules and libraries from **ENVATO_PACKAGE/em_thunder** to to your Drupal Thunder root directory.
+3. Copy themes from **ENVATO_PACKAGE/em_theme** to to your Drupal Thunder theme directory.
-3. Enable the EM Magazine theme and all EM required modules"
+4. Enable the EM Magazine theme and all EM required modules"

  - Custom Publishing Options (custom_pub)
  - Field formatter (field_formatter)